 These are top level races.
 Athletes must qualify to compete at this level.
 Qualifying points are awarded by participating in the lower level 250 and 500 point races.
 These points determine a world ranking.
 The top athletes are then invited to participate at any ATSX 1000 races.

 More details on the different levels of competition available in the Athlete’s Rulebook.

-Note: if you want to compete in both Junior and Senior (and are eligible for both categories) you will need to register twice (once in each category).
+Note: If you want to compete in both Junior and Senior categories(and are eligible for both), you will need to register twice (once per category).

-- National Ice Cross Association/Federation in my country?
+- National Ice Cross Association/Federation

 - General: email@example.com